 Aberdeen-based engineering company EC-OG has installed and switched on its Subsea Power Hub (SPH) system at the European Marine Energy Centre (EMEC) in Orkney.

 EC-OG informed the system is fully operational after having been installed and switched on at EMEC’s Shapinsay Sound test site on April 13, 2017.

-The unit, a subsea hybrid drive system uses a combination of a marine energy converter coupled directly to a lithium based energy storage system, is currently performing in line with the technical predications, according to EC-OG.
+The unit, a subsea hybrid drive system that uses a combination of a marine energy converter coupled directly to a lithium based energy storage system, is currently performing in line with the technical predictions, according to EC-OG.

 As a next step, EC-OG plans to leave the SPH running 100% autonomously with wireless data monitoring over the summer months.

 Robert Cowman, Engineering Director at EC-OG, said: “Although the weather was not on our side, we were still able to successfully complete the installation and commence testing ahead of schedule.